Sky Q: the next generation TV box

 |Equipment||Without Sky Q Multiscreen||With Sky Q Multiscreen|

-While Sky Q customers don't have to take Sky Broadband, there are often benefits to bundling, such as discounts on the cost of the broadband or calls.
-Here are the offers available to new customers at the moment:
+While Sky Q customers don't have to take Sky Broadband, there are often benefits to bundling, such as discounts on the cost of the broadband as well as reduced set up fees.

 Taking Sky Q TV with Sky Broadband also means taking Sky's phone service.